Hug Me Bunny Lovey – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Save this bunny lovey crochet pattern to your Ravelry queue!
+Save this free bunny lovey crochet pattern to your favorites on Ravelry!

 Free Crochet Pattern for Hug Me Bunny Lovey